kaazing/java.client/amqp-0-9-1/README.md

 # About This Project

-This project contains the community version of the Java AMQP 0-9-1 Client Library.

 The java.client project implements the AMQP protocol in Java.
-It provides a WebSocket client API that enables developers to build Java applications that communicate with an AMQP broker over WebSocket via an RFC-6455 endpoint, such as KAAZING Gateway.
+It provides an AMQP client API that enables developers to build Java applications that communicate with an AMQP broker over WebSocket via an RFC-6455 endpoint, such as KAAZING Gateway.

 Developers can include the Java AMQP 0-9-1 Client using the following maven dependency to develop and run web applications: